emgong/double-takes/app/posts/2017-04-03-the-a11y-for-all.md

 Accessibility can feel intimidating if you aren't familiar with the standards, rules, and techniques used to create accessible web content.
 I remember feeling overwhelmed by everything involved wit creating something that is accessible.
 Unfortunately, this left me afraid and I failed to act at all!
 I've since learned a few things that have made accessibility feel more accessible.

-Much of the benefits can be achieved with easy to implement techniques.
+Much of the benefits can be achieved with easy-to-implement techniques.
 By thinking about accessibility while initially creating web content, it's even easier to ingrain equal access.

-## JavaScript IS Accessible
+## JavaScript *is* Accessible

 JavaScript is a dominating force on the web today.
 Not surprisingly, even people with disabilities have [JavaScript enabled][javascript-accessibility].
 Using JavaScript does not preclude your content from being accessible.
 There are steps to take to ensure that your JavaScript does not prevent accessibility.
 However, these techniques are more focused on ensuring that dynamic content controlled by JavaScript is presented to all users.